jessewolcott/InfrastructureScripts/README.md

 Set it and forget it!
 This script cleans up computers that have not logged into the domain in 30/60/90 days, based on the computer record's "LastLogonTimeStamp".

+## OrphanedSessionKiller.ps1

+Set your servers and schedule this task, and it will terminate disconnected sessions on your servers.

 ## ZebraKR203-WindowsUpdateFix.ps1

 An MS update broke this commodity thermal printer.
 This script gets you up and running!